 Oil Divine was conceived around the idea of eliminating all aspects of toxins from the founder's life - from cleaning products to beauty products.
-Oil Divine was always mindful of the ingredients - good for you and ethically sourced to develop high-performing, clean products.
-We were also always mindful of the environment; the whole "do good, feel good, look good" has always been our mantra, and a highly recyclable package was another one of our priorities.
+We are always mindful of the environment; the whole "do good, feel good, look good" has always been our mantra, and a highly recyclable package was another one of our priorities.

 1. Get Familiar with Your Local Recycling Programs

-So the easiest way to get started is to get acquainted with your local recycling laws and programs to ensure that you follow the rules.
-Resources such as Recycle Coach, How2Recycle, and EARTH911 are readily available for you to reference.
+The easiest way to get started is to get acquainted with your local recycling laws and programs to ensure that you follow the rules.

 2. Alternative Recycling Programs

 Not sure what to do with your empties?
 Brands such as L'Occitane, Josie Maran, Kopari, and Acure; retailers such as Credo Beauty and Nordstrom; and companies such as Unilever (Living Proof, Paula's Choice), P&G (Herbal Essences, Pantane), L'Oreal (Garnier, Maybelline), Clorox(Burt's Bees) are working with TerraCycle to enable consumers to process waste properly.

 3. Get Acquainted with Refillables & Purchase Sustainable Only

 The the easiest way to be more eco-friendly with your beauty routine is to purchase highly sustainably packaged products - Oil Divine's potent plant-based formulas were formulated to simplify your beauty routine without compromising on visible results, our glass, metal, and paper packagings make sorting and recycling an easy as possible.